amperity/amperity-docs/shared/credentials_settings.rst

 .. credential-sftp-port-start

-Optional.
 The port number required by |where-send|.
 Use this setting only when the SFTP site uses a non-default port value.

 .. credential-sftp-port-end